Rosuav/StilleBot/commands/repeat.md

 The time delay must be at least 5 minutes, but anything less than 20-30 mins will be too spammy for most channels.
 Use this feature responsibly.

-It's generally best to create autocommands based on (echo commands)[addcmd], as this will allow your mods and/or viewers to access the information directly rather than waiting for the bot to offer it voluntarily.
+It's generally best to create autocommands based on [echo commands](addcmd), as this will allow your mods and/or viewers to access the information directly rather than waiting for the bot to offer it voluntarily.
 This also makes any reconfiguration easy, as the autocommand is simple and easy to type.